azdavis/millet/docs/manual.md

 Millet will analyze source (SML) and group (MLB/CM) files and report diagnostics directly on the offending area of the file.

-This can be disabled by setting `millet.server.diagnostics.filter` to `"all"` in VS Code settings.
+This can be disabled by setting `millet.server.diagnostics.ignore` to `"all"` in VS Code settings.

 ### Hover for info